Muslim conquests in the Indian subcontinent: Mughal Empire

 India in the early 16th century presented a fragmented picture of rulers who lacked concern for their subjects and failed to create a common body of laws or institutions.
 Outside developments also played a role in shaping events.
 The circumnavigation of Africa by the Portuguese explorer Vasco da Gama in 1498 allowed Europeans to challenge Muslim control of the trading routes between Europe and Asia.
 In Central Asia and Afghanistan, shifts in power pushed Babur of the Timurid dynasty (in present-day Uzbekistan) southward, first to Kabul and then to the heart of Indian subcontinent.
-The dynasty he founded endured for more than three centuries.
+The dynasty he founded endured for more than two centuries.

 Babur

 A descendant of both Genghis Khan and Timur, Babur combined strength and courage with a love of beauty, and military ability with cultivation.
 He concentrated on gaining control of Northwestern India, doing so in 1526 by defeating the last Lodhi Sultan in the First battle of Panipat, a town north of Delhi.
 Babur then turned to the tasks of persuading his Central Asian followers to stay on in India and of overcoming other contenders for power, like the Rajputs and the Afghans.
 He succeeded in both tasks but died shortly thereafter in 1530.
 The Mughal Empire was one of the largest centralized states in pre-modern history and was the precursor to the British Indian Empire.

 Babur was followed by his great-grandson, Shah Jahan (1628–1658), builder of the Taj Mahal and other magnificent buildings.
 Two other towering figures of the Mughal era were Akbar (r.
 1556–1605) and Aurangzeb (r.
 1658–1707).
 Both rulers expanded the empire greatly and were able administrators.
 However, Akbar was known for his religious tolerance and administrative genius while Aurangzeb was a pious Muslim and fierce advocate of more orthodox Islam.